Saibot393/LocknKey/README.md

 ### Basic use:

 A gm can shift+right-click doors and loot containers (PF2e or Item Piles) to create a new key for them in the item sections.
-Every play that has a key in their inventory can lock or unlock matching doors and tokens with a right-click.
+Every player that has a key in their inventory can lock or unlock matching doors and tokens with a right-click.
 Locked tokens can not be looted.

 #### GM controls